Sophie Esterházy

 Princess Sophie Marie Josepha of Liechtenstein, Countess Esterházy von Galántha (5 September 1798 – 27 June 1869), was an Austrian noblewoman and Imperial court official.
 As the daughter of Johann I Joseph, Prince of Liechtenstein, she was a princess of Liechtenstein by birth.
 Born and raised in Vienna, she was selected to serve in the Austrian imperial court as Oberhofmeisterin (mistress of the Robes) to Empress Elisabeth of Austria from 1854 to 1862.

 Early life

-Princess Sophie Marie Josepha von und zu Liechtenstein was born as third daughter of Johann I Joseph, Prince of Liechtenstein and his wife, Landgravine Josepha of Fürstenberg-Weitra.
+Princess Sophie Marie Josepha von und zu Liechtenstein was born as third daughter of Johann I Joseph, Prince of Liechtenstein and his wife, Landgravine Josefa of Fürstenberg-Weitra.

 Court life

 She was disliked by the Empress, as she was a friend and a confidante of the Empress' mother-in-law, Princess Sophie of Bavaria, and suspected to be her spy.
 She was also described as very strict, and her attitude toward Elisabeth was compared to a governess.
 Sophie was replaced by Countess Pauline Marie von Königsegg-Aulendorf.
 She has been portrayed in numerous books about Elisabeth.